What is Your Self-Esteem?

 Self-Esteem was Studied Extensively in the 1940s

 While James and other experts may have discussed self-esteem in the 1890s, the idea of self-esteem didn’t really get going until the 1940s.
 In the 1940s and 1950s, researchers started to do studies on how self-esteem affected concepts in life like happiness and success.
 The results of these research studies helped doctors start to link good self-esteem with better outcomes in therapy.
-Doctors started to look at the research to find ways to help their patients build healthier
+Doctors started to look at the research to find ways to help their patients build healthier lives.

-Self-Esteem Linked to Other Conditions
+Can Self-Esteem Be Linked to Other Conditions?

-Two doctors that did a lot of important research on self-esteem were Maslow and Raimy.5 These two doctors studied issues such as self-esteem and schizophrenia and self-esteem and happiness in married people.
+Two doctors who did a lot of important research on self-esteem were Maslow and Raimy.5 These two doctors studied issues such as self-esteem and schizophrenia and self-esteem and happiness in married people.
 The results of these studies helped doctors identify that people with low self-esteem had more problems in life and were less likely to have success in therapy.